 Robert J. Meadows is Professor and Chair of Criminal Justice and Legal Studies at California Lutheran University.
-Dr. Meadows' research and teaching interests include legal issues in the criminal justice system, and violence and victimization.
-He authored a book on Saudi Arabian justice and a parent's guide for coping with difficult teenagers.
-He is also a co author of Evil Minds: Understanding and Responding to Violent Predators.
-Dr. Meadows is a member of the Academy of Criminal Justice Sciences.
-Dr. Meadows is currently conducting research on offender reentry programs.
+Dr Meadows's research and teaching interests include legal issues in the criminal justice system, and violence and victimization.
+He authored a book on Saudi Arabian justice and a parents' guide for coping with difficult teenagers.
+He is also a coauthor of Evil Minds: Understanding and Responding to Violent Predators.
+Dr Meadows is a member of the Academy of Criminal Justice Sciences.